jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/currentof.md

     * [`latestConfigurationOf`](../properties/latestconfigurationof.md)
     * [`_getStructFor`](\_getstructfor.md)
-2. Get a reference to an eligible funding cycle if there is one.
+2. Get a reference to the configuration of an eligible funding cycle if there is one.
 This eligible cycle might not yet be approved.

     ```solidity
     // Get a reference to the configuration of the eligible funding cycle.